 Dealing with an accident involving an uninsured driver can be complicated, especially if your injuries or damages exceed what your insurance covers.
 In New York, an attorney can help you in the following ways:

-- Maximizing Insurance Claims: An attorney can help you navigate your insurance policies, ensuring you receive the maximum compensation available under your UM, SUM, PIP, or collision coverage.
+- Maximizing Insurance Claims: An attorney can help you navigate your insurance policies, ensuring you receive the maximum compensation available under your UM, SUM, no-fault, or collision coverage.
 They can also negotiate with your insurer if your claim is unfairly denied or underpaid.

 - Legal Action Against the Uninsured Driver: If your damages exceed your insurance coverage, an attorney can help you file a personal injury lawsuit against the uninsured driver.
 While collecting damages from an uninsured driver can be difficult, an attorney can assess whether this is a viable option based on the driver’s assets or income.